gallenc/COM304_FOUNDATION_1/sessions/session9/docs/network-layer.md

 We have 2 usable host addresses; `192.168.10.1` and `192.168.10.2`.

-This very small subnet is typical of that defined for a user connecting to an ISP, where one of the host addresses will be the ISP's gateway router and the other host address the user's router.
+This very small subnet is typical of that defined for a user connecting to an ISP, where one of the host addresses will be the ISP's `access router` and the other host address allocated to the user's `gateway router`.

-Calculating the number range of hosts in a subnet using binary is tiresome.
+Calculating the range of hosts in a subnet using binary is tiresome.

 Fortunately a [subnet calculator](https://www.calculator.net/ip-subnet-calculator.html) can make this much easier.